notArqen/audia-v3/README.md

 ### playlists
 - create and name custom playlists
 - built-in **Favorited Songs** playlist
-- add tracks to any playlist directly from search results or now-playing
+- add tracks to any playlist directly from search results or now-playing via the star
 - playlist management panel overlaid in the main view

 ### taste profile
-- star tracks to add them to a personal taste profile
+- heart tracks to add them to a personal taste profile
 - used to seed autoplay recommendations

 ### fullscreen mode